-We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Township of Hanover, Northampton County, Pennsylvania, as of and for the year ended December 31, 2013, and the related notes to the financial statements, which collectively comprise the Township's basic financial statements as listed in the table of contents.
-The prior year summarized comparative information has been derived from the Township's 2012 financial statements and in our report dated March 31, 2013, we expressed unmodified (Modified Cash Basis) opinions on the respective financial statements.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Township of Hanover, Northampton County, Pennsylvania, as of and for the year ended December 31, 2014, and the related notes to the financial statements, which collectively comprise the School District's basic financial statements as listed in the table of contents.
+The prior year summarized comparative information has been derived from the Township's 2013 financial statements and in our report dated March 31, 2014, we expressed unmodified (Modified Cash Basis) opinions on the respective financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information.